Congenital Heart Disease (cont.)

 Tetralogy of Fallot must be repaired with open heart surgery, either soon after birth or later in infancy, depending on how severely the pulmonary artery is narrowed.
 Children who have had this heart defect repaired need lifelong medical care from a specialist to make sure they stay as healthy as possible.

 Viewers share their comments

-Congenital Heart Defects - Symptoms Question: What symptoms did you experience with your congenital heart defect?
+Congenital Heart Defects - Symptoms Question: What were your symptoms associated with a congenital heart defect?

-Congenital Heart Defects - Treatment Question: What treatment did you receive for your congenital heart defect?
+Congenital Heart Defects - Treatment Question: What kinds of treatment, including surgery, did you receive for a congenital heart defect?